 Thrifty Tip: Need help deciding which Sapphire Card is right for you?
 See our full guide to help you make the decision.

-- 2x Ultimate Rewards points at restaurants worldwide
+- 3x Ultimate Rewards points at restaurants worldwide (including delivery services)

 - Annual Fee: $95 per year